singhkpratham/geocompr/02-spatial-data.md

 Still, there is a link between the two: the spatial coordinates which are at the heart of the geographic vector data model can be represented in R using `vector` objects.</div>\EndKnitrBlock{rmdnote}

 The geographic vector model is based on points located within a coordinate reference system (CRS).
-Points can represent self-standing features (e.g. the location of a bus stop) or they can be linked together to form more complex geometries such as lines and polygons.
+Points can represent self-standing features (e.g., the location of a bus stop) or they can be linked together to form more complex geometries such as lines and polygons.
-Most point geometries contain only two dimensions (3 dimensional CRSs contain an additional $z$ value, typically representing height above sea level).
+Most point geometries contain only two dimensions (3-dimensional CRSs contain an additional $z$ value, typically representing height above sea level).

 In this system London, for example, can be represented by the coordinates `c(-0.1, 51.5)`.
 This means that its location is -0.1 degrees east and 51.5 degrees north of the origin.